rethna2/indian-lang-utils/README.md

 We need two javascript functions for the indian languages.

 ## getAllChars()
 This function will return all the unicode characters of the language.
 Please refer how it is done in Tamil.
-In Tamil, there are 12 vowels and 18 consonents.
+In Tamil, there are 12 vowels, 1 special character (ஃ)  and 18 consonents.
 And we have another 12 x 18 characters which are derived by combining the vowels and consonents.
-So totally
+So totally there are 247 characters in tamil.

 ## convertStringToCharArray(str)